datagrok-ai/public/packages/ClinicalCase/README.md

 Scatter plot for analyzing possible risk of a fatal drug-induced liver injury.

 Shows peak bilirubin values versus peak ALT/AST values across the study.
-Reference lines are shown at 3*ULN for ALT and AST and 2*ULN for BILI and ALP.
+Reference lines are shown at 3*ULN for ALT and AST and 2*ULN for Bilirubin.
 Possible Hy's law is defined as AST or ALT >= 3*ULN with bilirubin >=2*ULN.

 Color coresponds to treatment arm.